 Creating a professional resume can be a more tedious task if you are applying for a managerial position.
 When applying for this work position, your resume need not only present your strengths as an individual but also on how you can work with and handle groups.
 A manager resume can be used in different industries and fields of expertise as most businesses need managers to oversee the workforce and operations.
 You may also see Resume Samples.

 Writing a one page resume can be your option if you would like to squeeze in all information about your professional experiences and qualifications in a single page document.
 Moreover, you can also use nontraditional and modern designs in creating your professional manager profile.
 Refer to the samples and templates available for download in this post if you need to have guides in making your own manager resume.

-Account Manager Resume Templates
+Center Manager Resume Template

 Senior Account Manager Resume